-Whether filtration, galvanization, water heating or soil analysis; fields of application such as the chemicals industry, laboratories, electronics and electrical engineering, environmental technology or foundry technology – CeramTec’s team of experienced experts develops and optimizes ceramic pipes and tubes for a wide range of processes and applications.
+Whether filtration, galvanization, water heating or soil analysis; fields of application such as the chemical industry, laboratories, electronics and electrical engineering, environmental technology or foundry technology – CeramTec’s team of experienced experts develops and optimizes ceramic pipes and tubes for a wide range of processes and applications.

 CeramTec GmbH has succeeded in achieving series extrusion of exceptionally thermally conductive Alunit® aluminum nitride ceramics.
 This process enables rod-shaped bodies and tube systems made of ceramic with a thermal conductivity of ≥ 200 W/mK, high mechanical stability and dielectric strength.

 Silicon carbide (SiC) pipes are manufactured at CeramTec’s Sumperk site for a variety of different industrial uses.
 Pipes manufactured from ROCAR® silicon carbide ceramics are hard, wear-resistant and possess excellent thermal conductivity properties.

 Extruding CeramTec Rubalit® ceramic material enables the production of rods and tubes.
 Among other applications, they are used as cores in electronic resistors or as CeramCool® cooling elements in liquid cooling.

 Tubes for miniature fuses, thermocouple tubes for xenon headlights, limiter tubes in insulation technology or flame guide tubes are just a few examples of areas where silicate ceramic materials for pipes and tubes excel.